theslimyswamp/core/README.md

 This plugin handles connecting to the database, storing player profiles, packets, messages, and other technical features.

-This project has been abandoned and some parts of the plugin are most likely non-functional.
+Some parts of the plugin are most likely non-functional.

 ## License